james-nesbitt/configerus/docs/README.md

 terms of resource consumption, other than perhaps some raw validation.

-A label allows a source to compartmentalize top level config, but it is also there for some plugin realities.
+A label allows a source to compartmentalize top level config, but it is also there for some plugin realities, such as comparing different files to non-file sources.

+Loading is implemented by the `.load({label})` operation on a config object.
+This returns a LoadedConfig object.

 ### get() values from loaded config

 Once a label has been `loaded`, you can `get` values from the config by asking for a "dot" notation path in the resulting primitive.

+Get is implemented by running a `.get({target})` on a loaded config object.

 ### templating syntaxes